 Here, we argue that tasks do not inherently lack real-world relevance, but that shortcomings regarding their psychometric properties can explain their “lack of realism”.
 Specifically, it has recently been shown that task measures largely show low test-retest reliability (Enkavi et al., 2019; Hedge et al., 2018).
-Test-retest reliability is an important psychometric quality, which refers to the stability in measuring between-participant differences.
+Test-retest reliability is an important psychometric quality, which refers to the consistency in measuring between-participant differences.
 It is especially important when relating one measurement to another (e.g., task-based self-regulation to drinking in addiction)—because (low) reliability limits the observed correlation between two outcomes (Spearman, 1904).
 For example, would working memory and drinking actually have a high correlation of .8, but working memory would only be measured with a low reliability of .3, the observed correlation between the two measures would mathematically decrease to .44.
-Indeed, task measures of self-regulation were shown to suffer from low test-retest reliability ().
-Thus, it is possible that the failure to link task measures to real-life outcomes simply results from the task’s low reliability.
+Indeed, task measures of self-regulation were shown to suffer from low test-retest reliability (Enkavi et al., 2019; Hedge et al., 2018).
+Thus, it is possible that the failure to link task measures to real-life outcomes simply results from the tasks’ low reliability.
 Further, the theoretical assumption that tasks are particularly well suited to assess distinct cognitive-motivational processes of self-regulation requires empirical investigations of construct validity.

 As opposed to surveys, it is difficult to deploy tasks when self-regulation actually matters—outside the laboratory in people’s real lives (Zech et al., 2022, accepted manuscript).
 Most tasks were designed to run on laboratory computers, requiring specialized software and sometimes specialized hardware, that most people do not have at home.
 This makes it difficult to link task measures to “in-the moment” self-regulation failures, which happen comparably rarely (e.g., binge drinking) and usually take place in specific environments outside the laboratory (e.g., in the bar).
 Thus, laboratory studies substantially limit researchers access to state-dependent dynamics in conjunction with cognitive-motivational experimental task data.

 Figure 1.
 Illustration of study timeline and smartphone-based tasks from a customized version of the Great Brain Experiment (GBE) app used in this study.
 All tasks were translated to German.
 Panel A shows the stop signal task, Panel B the working memory task, Panel C the risk taking task, Panel D shows the information sampling task, Panel E the EMA drinking questions, and Panel F the study timeline

 Here, we show that these shortcomings of experimental tasks can be overcome by moving task measures to mobile platforms such as smartphones and when analytically exploiting rich longitudinal data generated by mobile data collection.
-We tested the reliability and construct validity of four smartphone-based tasks in a large (N = 300) sample of participants suffering from mild to moderate alcohol use disorder.
-The tasks were designed to capture four components of self-regulation—working memory (McNab et al., 2015), inhibition (Smittenaar et al., 2015), risk-taking (Rutledge et al., 2014), and information sampling (Hunt et al., 2016).
+We tested the reliability and construct validity of four smartphone-based tasks in a large (N = 488) sample of participants suffering from mild to moderate alcohol use disorder.
+The tasks were designed to capture four components of self-regulation—working memory (McNab et al., 2015), inhibition (Smittenaar et al., 2015), risk-taking (Rutledge et al., 2014), and information sampling (Hunt et al., 2016; see Figure 1).
 Foreshadowing our results, test-retest reliability was initially moderate to good and could be improved to good to excellent levels when modelling longitudinal data from two sessions jointly (Brown et al., 2020; Waltmann et al., 2022).
 Analysis of construct validity revealed a separate cognitive control factor as well as two/three distinct aspect of decision-making emphasizing the ability of tasks to measures separate ingredients of self-regulation.

+Word count: ~700

 Results